-From there, we’ll be driving West and North, meeting people of all backgrounds and experiencing activities such as snorkelling with Beluga whales, watching Canada Day from Parliament Hill, riding a helicopter over Niagara Falls, sitting under the Northern Lights in the Yukon, taking a cruise on Lake Minnewanka, and witnessing massive Icebergs in Newfoundland.
+From there, we’ll be driving West and North, meeting people of all backgrounds, and experiencing activities such as snorkelling with Beluga whales, watching Canada Day from Parliament Hill, riding a helicopter over Niagara Falls, sitting under the Northern Lights in the Yukon, taking a cruise on Lake Minnewanka, and witnessing massive Icebergs in Newfoundland.
 We’ll also be doing many of the top road trips in Canada, including Cabot Trail, the Icefields Parkway from Banff to Jasper, the Dempster highway, and more.
 We’ve never been to Whistler before either, so we’re hoping to partake in some of the many things to do along the Sea-to-Sky Highway.
 It’s truly a trip of epic proportions and we’re going to be capturing it all on video, written words, and photography as we share the experience with Canadians and with the world.
 Whether you’re interested in Canada’s wild tourism or in the underlying values of what makes Canada a great country, I hope that you follow along and find it both entertaining and educational.

 As I mentioned at the beginning of this article, it’s interesting how things work out.
 I’ve always told myself that no matter what, I’ll always try to think big and to make dreams happen.
 When I asked Justin if he wanted to be a part of this adventure, not only did he agree but he said that I was making his dreams come true.
 Not only would he be travelling across the country but he’d be capturing it all on video, giving us hundreds of hours of incredible footage.